IFLR is part of Legal Benchmarking Limited, 1-2 Paris Garden, London, SE1 8ND

 Search results for

 • This is a continuation of the update in last month's briefing.
-The exchange of information by the Macau SAR under Law 5/2017 – which established the new regime for the exchange of information with foreign entities on tax matters – may also occur upon a request being received from a foreign country which is a contracting party to an international agreement or convention on double taxation or on prevention of tax evasion.
-This is, however, subject to reciprocity: the Macau SAR will only process requests received from countries that would admit a similar request if made by the Macau SAR.
+The exchange of information by the Macau SAR under Law 5/2017 can finally occur at the authorities' own initiative, irrespective of any request received from a foreign country that is a contracting party to an international agreement or convention on double taxation or on prevention of tax evasion.